dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

 as part of the technical preparation to make sure that their dapp can be operated via SNS proposals.
-In particular, the developers are strongly encouraged to perform SNS testflight on mainnet, too.
+In particular, the developers are strongly encouraged to perform SNS testflight on the mainnet, too.

 ### Step 4: Getting an SNS in production
 Once you properly tested the SNS, you are ready to ask the IC